-A lot of people are finding themselves suddenly working from home due to the pandemic that’s seriously affecting the world right now.
-Working from home is an important part of social distancing, so we have to make the best of the situation.
 Some people thrive while working from home, others need a little help staying on track.
-The most important thing to do is establish a work from home routine.
+For those that struggle to focus or be productive, the most important thing to do is establish a work from home routine.

 Today I’m sharing 7 tips to be productive and stay focused while working from home.
 Set out some goals for yourself and then create a daily work from home routine that will help you meet those goals.

-When you aren’t working, try 40 Fun Social Distancing Home Activities.
+When you aren’t working, try 50 Fun Home Activities.

 How to Create a Work From Home Routine